amaanq/amaanq/README.tmpl.md

   designed to be a light-weight scripting language that fits in the size, memory bandwidth, and real-time requirements of applications like video games
 - [Starlark](https://github.com/amaanq/tree-sitter-starlark) — A dialect of Python intended for use as a configuration language
+- [Tablegen](https://github.com/amaanq/tree-sitter-tablegen) — A language to generate complex output files based on information from source files that are significantly easier to code than the output files would be
 - [Thrift](https://github.com/duskmoon314/tree-sitter-thrift) — A software framework for scalable cross-language services development
 - [Ungrammar](https://github.com/Philipp-M/tree-sitter-ungrammar) — A DSL for specifying concrete syntax trees